Compare cheap car insurance for 17-year-olds

 - Third party is the minimum level of cover you need to drive legally.
 It covers you for any damage you cause to other people or their property.
 It will not cover any injury to you or damage to your car.

-How can I reduce the cost of car insurance for 17-year-olds?
+How can I get cheaper car insurance for 17-year-olds?

 While young driver car insurance isn’t always cheap, there are ways to help bring down the cost of your premium, including: